Most opinions are that fresh vegetables are better than frozen ones. But is this always true? I did some research and came up with this.

 These days there’s also the issue of food poisoning from harmful bacteria growing on fresh produce between harvesting and consumption.
 Preservatives can slow this process down but not halt it completely.
 That’s why some people believe frozen veggies to be better than fresh ones.

-As for frozen vegetables that have been pre-packaged by the grocery store, these are not always the option.
+As for frozen vegetables that have been pre-packaged by the grocery store, these are not always an option.
 Oftentimes, these vegetables are high in sodium and other preservatives.
 It is always best to check the label before buying and check your online ordering as soon as it arrives.

 Frozen vegetables are a great way to have fresh vegetables all year round.
 They are also a great way to save money because they are often cheaper than fresh vegetables.
 Just be sure to select the right vegetables for freezing and to follow the correct freezing instructions.
 With a little bit of preparation, you can enjoy fresh vegetables all year long!